 While borrowing from a bank or credit union can save you money, it can also take more time.
 If you opt for dealer financing instead, you’ll be applying for a loan and buying your bike in one place.

 On top of that, each bank and credit union has its own process for declining or approving motorcycle loans.
-For example, when you apply for a motorcycle loan through Wells Fargo, you may have access to your loan funds in as little as one business day.

 Try not to rush the process.
 Borrowing online can be attractive because of the convenience, but you’ll still need to put in time to read and compare offers.
 Be sure to review the fine print for unexpected fees and costs, like penalties for paying off your loan early or fluctuating interest rates.

 Dealer financing allows you to take care of both your financing and your purchase in one place.
 With this option, you can apply for your loan directly through the dealer.